CNuge/RedfishAmpliconPipe/README.md

 conda config --env --add channels bioconda conda config --env --add channels conda-forge

-# install the necessary software
+# install the necessary software (not in the channels above)
 conda install fastp
+conda install plink

 ```
 On subsequent executions you can simply run the following to activate the snakemake env
 ```